dcritch/bare-metal-sensors/README.md

 Gather Bare-metal Sensor Data From An OpenShift Cluster

 ## Problem
 You are running an OpenShift cluster on bare-metal.
-The metrics and dashboards you get for monitoring your hosts are awesome, but doesn't include any temperature/lm_sensor type date.
+The metrics and dashboards you get for monitoring your hosts are awesome, but doesn't include any temperature/lm_sensor type data.

 ## Solution
 Run a DaemonSet on your cluster to gather those metrics and ship off to your own monitoring system (e.g. InfluxDB).